Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

 7. Right click _ArcBox-Ubuntu-01_ in Hyper-V Manager and select Connect

-8. Login to the operating system using username **arcdemo** and the password you used when deploying,  by default this is **ArcDemo123!!**
+8. Login to the operating system using username **jumpstart** and the password you used when deploying,  by default this is **JS123!!**

 9. Run the command `systemctl status sshd` to verify that the SSH service is active and running